-Woodrow the White House Mouse, by Peter Barnes and Cheryl Barnes
+Woodrow for President, by Peter Barnes and Cheryl Barnes

 Each of these books not only contains important educational lessons, but also rich text and vibrant illustrations, which helps increase the appeal of these wonderful books.
 And because the benefits of books are increased when people read aloud to children, Books from Barristers will also be distributing with each book a brochure for parents and other family members that discusses how to read aloud to children in a way that maximizes its effectiveness.

 Books from Barristers differs from a traditional “book drive” because it encompasses books on topics that are traditionally of interest to lawyers.
 From explaining the judicial process to describing the presidential election, these books provide a basic foundation for children to learn about our system of government that we, as lawyers, interact with every day.